WJWH/Mytransfer/README.md

 * Log all the things
 Haskell logging is a bit all over the place, what with it being impure and all.
 * Provide a lot of documentation and/or comments
-It would be nice if people looking to do specific can use this project sa a reference.
-Thus, it should be as
+It would be nice if people looking to build their own websites in Haskell can use this project as a reference.
+Thus, it should well documented and with as little "magic" as possible.